avaarm/portfolio-v2/README.md

 The updated site should have the following content:

-* My Name

-* Links to your GitHub profile & LinkedIn page as well as your email address and phone number
+* Links to your GitHub profile & LinkedIn page as well as your email address and phone number - Did not feel comfortable putting my email address and phone number online.
+Have provided github and linkedin.

 * A link to a PDF of your resume